dulvui/simondalvai.org/src/content/blog/libgdx-to-godot.md

 ## What games will be ported?
 I will port for first [Sn4ke](@/games/sn4ke/index.md) to Godot.
 It is the game with most downloads and the game I spent most time to create it.
-Its also the only libGDX game I currently have on iOS.
+It's also the only libGDX game I currently have on iOS.

 After that I will port [WhatColor](@/games/whatcolor/index.md).
 There I will also extend and improve the game with sound, more levels, tutorials etc...
-I will then also be published on the App Store for iOS.
+It will then also be published for iOS.

 Last and least, my very first game [ColorShooter](@/games/color-shooter/index.md).
 I still don't know if I will port this game, but maybe some nostalgia will motivate me to do so.